cambridge-collection/cambridge-collection.github.io/docs/content-editor.md

 ## Bulk Data Editing

-It is not always sensible to individually edit items through an interface like this, in some cases we may want to script the ingest of item data, or bulk update items and collections.
+It is not always sensible to individually edit items through an interface like this, in some cases we may want to script ingest of item data, or bulk update items and collections.

 In this case the source data follows the schema defined below: